Free Hosted Server · Open Source · TCP + WebSocket

 to Any Game

-Submit a JSON schema, implement the lightweight state sync points, connect to server.roomielib.com, and your game has networked multiplayer.
+Register your game with a simple JSON, grab a client library, connect to server.roomielib.com, and you have networked multiplayer.
 No backend to build, no servers to manage.
 Free.

 Get Started - It's Free View on GitHub →